PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 :bell: Make sure to update your project proposal presentation regularly!

-In __*weeks 2-5*__, you will explore different artificial neural network architectures from which you will gain the skills to create your image classification application prototype.
-This model does not have to be the final product but will serve as a [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) for your application idea.
+In __*weeks 2-5*__, you will explore different artificial neural network architectures from which you will gain the skills to create your own image classifier.
+This model does not have to be the final product but will serve as a [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) for your application prototype.

 In __*week 6*__, after you have built and trained the model, you will learn to balance your model's accuracy and interpretability through the application of various explainable AI methods.

 In __*weeks 7-8*__, you will design an application based on your idea and AI canvas that incorporates your image classifier model.
-The application design is going to be represented by a wireframe prototype.
-You will also perform some preliminary user tests, analyze relevant disruptive technology risks and accumulate your findings in a SWOT analysis.
+The application design is going to be represented by a [wireframe prototype](https://youtube.com/watch?v=89TWEpIitFM&feature=shares).
+You will also perform some preliminary user tests and review your findings by doing a SWOT analysis.

 In __*week 9*__, you will present your project proposal to the client.
 Here you will be given a chance to showcase, explain and defend your proposed project and its components.